 To bolster its regional and Canada’s supply chains, the Vancouver Fraser Port Authority is establishing a temporary storage site for empty shipping containers in Richmond, the port authority announced Feb.
 25.

 The news comes months after torrential rains shut down the rail service that linked the port to the supply chain for eight days.
-Situated on Portside Road at the end of No. 8 Road in Richmond, work on the temporary site began in January, is expected to be complete in early March and would remain in service until July, according to the port authority.
+Situated on Portside Road at the end of No.8 Road in Richmond, work on the temporary site started in January and is expected to be fully completed in early March and remain in service until July, the port said.

 Richmond, BC-based logistics service Coast2000 Terminals and Euro Asia Transload Inc. have been chosen to run the temporary site.